JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 1. Consider strategies for logging in a multi-dll program.

-2. File logger entry layout could be improved.

-3. LOGGER #defines are probably candidates for revision (change to a modern CPP way of working).
+2. LOGGER #defines are probably candidates for revision (change to a modern CPP way of working).

-4. Some of the disabled warnings do indeed indicate deviations from best practice, and attention should be given.
+3. Should not assume that the need to disable warnings around gsl.h & spimpl.h is caused by issues in the headers themselves.
+Our code could be the trigger - look again.